CSIRT-MU/QoSForecastLSTM/README.md

 An evaluation of QoS forecast methods described in paper Quality of Service Forecasting with LSTM Neural Networks

+### Abstract
+A robust and accurate forecast of the Quality of Service (QoS) attributes is essential for effective web service recommendation, enhanced user experience, and service management.
+Deep learning methods, especially Long Short-Term Memory Neural Networks (LSTM NN), have proven to be worthy for sequence forecasting in various domains recently.
+In this paper, we pilot an experimental application of LSTM NN in the domain of QoS forecasting.
+We develop a LSTM NN model for QoS prediction and compare its forecast performance with existing approaches for QoS attribute forecasting -- ARIMA and Holt-Winters models.
+The approaches are compared on two real-world QoS attribute datasets created using centralized passive QoS attribute collection technique.
+Our results show that LSTM NN improves the accuracy of QoS forecast for attributes collected with high granularity while maintaining a reasonable computation time.

 ### Prerequisities
 * Jupyter notebook (http://jupyter.org/)
 * Python 3 (https://www.python.org/)